17 Apr 2015 • BLOG - News

 One way to make sure you’re hitting the email frequency sweet spot is by splitting up your contact list through segmentation.
 Try building this option in when the user is first signing up for emails, so they can choose how often they want to receive communication or which types of emails they’d like to receive.
 Also implement this on your unsubscribe page.

 The second way to segment your data is by seeing how users engage with your emails.
-Users who tend to open your emails and take action consecutively are the ones who you would want to send your emails to more frequently.
+Users who tend to open your emails and take action consecutively are the ones who you want to send your emails to more frequently.

-Ultimately there’s no one-sized-fits-all solution, our best advice is to test, test, test.
+Ultimately there’s no one-sized-fits-all solution, and our best advice is to test, test, test.
 Find out the significant and holiday periods and plan your email frequency ahead of time.
 Segment your data based on user preference and interaction with your emails.

 Keeping a close eye on the open rates, click rates and unsubscribes, find out how often your customers want to hear from you and which type of email.
+That, more than anything, will lead you to your greatest success.